Today’s Wonder of the Day was inspired by Lucy. Lucy Wonders, “What is autism?” Thanks for WONDERing with us, Lucy!

-Do you have a friend or family member who is autistic?
+Do you have a friend or family member who has autism?
 Many years ago, people with autism may have been given a wide range of labels and diagnoses.
-Today, though, scientists and medical professionals know much more about autism, its causes, and its treatments.
+Today, though, scientists and medical professionals know much more about autism and how to best support people who are Autistic.

 Since 2022, the United States has celebrated Autism Acceptance Month.
 President Biden said, “I call upon all Americans to learn more about autism to improve early diagnosis, to learn more about the experiences of autistic people, and to build more welcoming and inclusive communities to support people with autism.”
 From the first World Autism Awareness Day in 2008, the movement toward acceptance and inclusion for Autistic people has grown.

 We use “autism” to shorten “autism spectrum disorder” which is the full name for this difference.
 They might also use “ASD” to refer to autism.
 The word “spectrum” means that people with ASD have a wide range of abilities.
 Sometimes people use “on the spectrum” to talk about autism.

 People with autism are neurodiverse.
 That means they have brains that are different.
 So, people with autism have brains that work differently.
 They might have very different ideas!
 They may also be very honest.
 You might know people who are neurodiverse but don’t have autism.
 That’s because people with ADHD, Down Syndrome, dyslexia, and some mental health conditions are also neurodiverse!

 If you want to learn a routine, partner with an Autistic person!
 Many people on the spectrum are great at following a daily routine.
 But they may find it harder to adjust when there is a change to the order of events.